Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

     - It has defaults for all the parameters defaulting to the value of the corresponding property in `this` object.
 * A number of `componentN()` functions for destructive declaration:
     - For the data property at position $N$ (**starting with 1**), the generated `component`$N$ function has the same type as this property and returns the value of this property;
-    - It has an `operator` modifier, allowing it to be used in [destructuring declarations][Destructuring declaration];
+    - It has an `operator` modifier, allowing it to be used in [destructuring declarations][Local property declaration];
     - The number of these functions is the same as the number of data properties.

 These generated declarations of `equals`, `hashCode` and `toString` may be overriden the same way they may be overriden in normal classes.
 The overriding version is preferred, as normally.
 In addition, for every other function, if any of the base types provide an open function with a matching signature, it is automatically overriden by the generated function as if it was generated with an `override` modifier, unless the function was declared `final` in the base type declaration.
-In this case, this function is not generated and does not override anything, making the final version the preferred one.
+In this case, the function is not generated and does not override anything, making the final version the preferred one.

 > Note: base classes may also have functions that are either not open or have a conflicting signature with the same function name.
 > As expected, these cases result in override or overload conflicts the same way they would do with a normal class declaration.